Quantum Cloning Machines and the Applications: Probabilistic quantum cloning

-Fiur\'{a}\v{s}ek \cite{PhysRevA.70.032308} used the technique described in the ``Singlet Monogamy'' subsection in the UQCM part to analyze the optimality of probabilistic cloning machine.
-Li \emph{et al.} \cite{ISI:000264951100014} investigated the broadcasting of mixed state using probabilistic cloning machine.
-Wang and Yang \cite{Wang2009a} studied the optimal probabilistic ancilla-free phase-covariant qudit telecloning machine.
-Jimenez \emph{et al.} studied the probabilistic cloning of three symmetric states \cite{Jimenez2010} and equidistant states \cite{Jimenez2010a}.
-Zhang \emph{et al.} studied probabilistic cloning of qubits with real parameters \cite{Zhang2010a} and the relation between probabilistic cloning and state discrimination \cite{Zhang2010b}.
-The relation between this cloning machine and states discrimination is also studied in \cite{ISI:000230887300043} and in \cite{0305-4470-31-50-007}.
-The minimum-error discrimination between mixed states of the ambiguous case is studied in \cite{ISI:000252862000060}.
+\item The probabilistic quantum cloning is equivalent the quantum states discrimination.
+Along this line, the relation between the cloning machine and states discrimination can be found, for example, in \cite{ISI:000230887300043,0305-4470-31-50-007,Zhang2010b}.
+The minimum-error discrimination ambiguously of mixed states is studied in \cite{ISI:000252862000060}.
 The optimal unambiguous discrimination of two density matrices is studied in \cite{ISI:000231564200074}.
 The optimal observables for minimum-error state discrimination is studied in \cite{ISI:000282433200038}.
 By homodyne detection, distinguishing two single-mode Gaussian states is studied in \cite{ISI:000228632100051}.
-It is also shown that according to Wigner-Araki-Yanase theorem that the repeatability and distinguishability cannot be reached simultaneously \cite{ISI:000240238300141}, also to distribute a quantum state to a coupled two subsystems, the strength of interaction should be above a threshold \cite{ISI:000243166700173}.
-Then Mishra \cite{Mishra2012} investigated the unambiguous discrimination of two squeezed states using probabilistic cloning.
-The scheme to implement probabilistic cloning of qubits via twin photons is proposed in \cite{twin-photons}.
-The realization scheme by GHZ states is proposed by Zhang \emph{et al.} in \cite{ZhangLiWangGuo}.
-The assisted cloning is proposed by Pati in \cite{ISI:000085336900037}.
-Experimentally, the accuracy of quantum state estimation is studied which is also compared with asymptotic lower bound obtained theoretically by Cramer-Rao inequality \cite{ISI:000185192100032}.
-The probabilistic quantum cloning experimentally realized in NMR system is reported in \cite{duprobabilistic}.
-By generalizing the probabilistic cloning to state amplification, the experimental heralded amplification of the photon polarized state and entanglement distillation are reported in \cite{XiangGuoYong1} and \cite{XiangGuoYong2}.
+It is also shown that according to Wigner-Araki-Yanase theorem that the repeatability and distinguishability cannot be reached simultaneously \cite{ISI:000240238300141}.
+In order to distribute a quantum state to a coupled two subsystems, the strength of interaction should be above a threshold \cite{ISI:000243166700173}.
+The unambiguous discrimination of two squeezed states using probabilistic cloning is investigated in \cite{Mishra2012}.